 On the motorbike to Bo Klua in Nan

 After a simple breakfast at our hotel in Nan we left for a day-trip loop north of Nan.
 First we took route 1080 in northern direction to Pua.
 The first part is a nice twisty road but the last 20 km up-to Pua are a bit straight and boring.
 At Pua follow the signs for the PTT gasoline station (only 7/11, no Amazon).
-For more information about the beautiful Nan province see Traveling 2 Nan - Thailand.
+For more information about the beautiful Nan province in North Thailand see Destination Travel Guide Nan - Thailand.

 About here the road changes into route 1081 in direction of Bo Kluea (and Phu Fa).
 This is an amazing beautiful road on top of a ridge overlooking great valleys.
 And at this time of the year it was like riding at autumn in Europe with beautiful trees and views.
 There were about 2 hick-ups when there was some road construction going on but for the rest it was a brand new fantastic road.